-Did you know that an average of 44 people move to Charlotte every day, and we are projected to become the second fastest-growing large U.S. city through 2030?
+Did you know that an average of 100 people move to Mecklenburg every day, and we are projected to add an additional one million residents by 2030?
 Whether you’ve lived in the area for decades or only a few months, you’ve likely noticed signs of growth all over town.
 A glance at Uptown’s skyline reveals numerous residential and commercial projects under construction.
 Development and re-development are booming in our urban neighborhoods, too.

 But how do we ensure that Charlotte remains an attractive place to live and work as we prepare to welcome 400,000 new residents over the next 25 years?
 This is an exciting time for Charlotteans to shape the future of our city by making sustainable choices today.